maheshsundaram/karkata/readme.md

 A demonstration of using a Rust crate in Typescript/Javascript/Browser by compiling to WASM.

 Uses
-- wasm-bindgen
 - wasm-pack
 - RustCrypto AES-GCM

+Extra Credit
+- Demo app.html showing encryption -> decryption using compiled ES module

 Requires
-- rust toolchain
+- rust toolchain >= 1.7.0
+- wasm-pack
 - npm

 Build Steps